aelak/parks-data/README.md

 This project hosts a single-page web application that allows users to search, filter, and display national parks data derived from https://data.gov/.

 ## Data Overview
-The available data from source are listed on the left panel on the webpage and are as follows:
+The available data from the source are listed on the left panel of the webpage and are as follows:
 - Category: 40 categories (Arts and Culture, Astronomy ...)
 - Category ID: 40 unique ID for each category (01D717BC-18BB-4FE4-95BA-6B13AD702038 ...)
 - Park Name: 463 parks (Acadia, White Sands ...)
 - Park Code: 464 park codes (not 463 due to 'Natchez Trace' having two Park Codes 'natr' and 'natt')
 - Park Designation: 48 designations (Memorial, National Park, Wild River ...)
-- Park Full Name: 464 parks (not 463 due to 'Natchez Trace' is shortened from two full names 'Natchez Trace National Scenic Trail' and 'Natchez Trace Parkway')
+- Park Full Name: 464 parks (not 463 due to 'Natchez Trace' being shortened from two full names 'Natchez Trace National Scenic Trail' and 'Natchez Trace Parkway')
 - Park URL: 464 urls to park website on https://www.nps.gov/
 - States: 110 state(s), including single states (CT) and combinations (CT,GA,MA,MD,ME,NC).